Mercedes Lackey: Stance on fanfiction

-Despite getting her own start as a fan fiction author, she and her agent forbade fan fiction based on her own books for many years, whether distributed offline or online.
-Lackey stated on her website that this was due to the 1992 Marion Zimmer Bradley fan fiction affair, when a fan accused Bradley of copying the fan's work, and demanded writing credit and remuneration.
+Despite getting her own start as a fanfiction author, she and her agent forbade fan fiction based on her own books for many years, whether distributed offline or online.
+Lackey stated on her website that this was due to the 1992 Marion Zimmer Bradley fan fiction affair, when a fan accused Bradley of copying the fan's work and demanded writing credit and remuneration.
 After several years, Lackey's policy permitted offline fanfic, but only if the author got a release form from Mercedes Lackey that said the author acknowledged that they were using characters that belong to Mercedes Lackey and that the author's work essentially became Mercedes Lackey's property to prevent "infringing on my right to make a living from my own imagination".
 As of 2009 this policy changed, permitting fan fiction to be licensed as derivative fiction under the Creative Commons umbrella.

 Personal life

 She married Anthony Lackey in 1972, and they divorced in 1990.
-In 1990, she married Larry Dixon.
-She describes their home outside of Tulsa, Oklahoma as a "-story concrete dome with an octagonal wooden shell over it to make it look more like a normal house ... it's round with curved outer walls, which makes placement of furniture kind of awkward."
+In 1990, she met Larry Dixon at Circle Ouroboros convention in Meridian, MS. They married in 1992.
+The couple live outside of Tulsa, Oklahoma.

 Other interests

 Lackey and Dixon have in the past worked in raptor rehabilitation.
 She refers to her various parrots as her "feathered children".
 The afterwords to some of her books refer to rehabilitation and falconry, and this interest has influenced and informed her writing.
 She also enjoys beadwork, costuming, and needlework.
 She claims, however, to be a "wretched housekeeper, and by and large an indifferent cook" Besides this, she does radar-reading during tornado season.
 She helps support the Alex Foundation.

 Historically, Lackey was active in the filking community.
 She was a major contributor to an early album of space filk, Minus Ten and Counting.
 She has won five Pegasus Awards, mostly for her songwriting.
-She was also active in the Society for Creative Anachronism, and belongs to the Great Dark Horde.
+She was also active in the Society for Creative Anachronism and belongs to the Great Dark Horde.

 She participates in The Stellar Guild series published by Phoenix Pick.
 The series pairs bestselling authors like Lackey with lesser known authors in science fiction and fantasy to help provide additional visibility to them.

-Lackey is active in the online question and answer forum of Quora, answering questions about writing, birds, pets, current events, and politics and has her own profile page.